-Avant instructed solicitors to assist Dr Gilhooly to prepare a written statement to the police, on behalf of the coroner, in relation to the investigation surrounding the passenger’s death.
+Avant instructed solicitors to assist Dr Gilhooly to prepare a written statement to the police, who were assisting the coroner, in relation to the investigation surrounding the passenger’s death.

 Dr Gilhooly was asked to give evidence at the coronial inquest.
 We supported Dr Gilhooly over a two-year period by providing legal expertise, and a point of contact for the coroner’s court.
 We also assisted Dr Gilhooly in preparing for the inquest and briefed a lawyer who presented evidence on his behalf.

 While admitting to being apprehensive in the lead up to the inquest, Dr Gilhooly says Avant’s support and reassurance made the process easier.

 “Avant provided fantastic support and assistance from the time of the incident and right throughout the inquest.
 I couldn’t fault anything – it was beyond what I was expecting,” he says.

 In handing down the findings, the coroner found that on the balance of probabilities, the passenger’s death resulted from a combination of factors.
 These included methylamphetamine toxicity and physiological stress and subsequent cardiac arrhythmia due to forcible restraint by train staff.

 The coroner made recommendations to the Minister for Police and the Minister for Transport regarding protocols when assistance is requested for passengers.